Darsruiz/BotlaneCarry/README.md

 [You can access it from here](https://botlanecarry.web.app/)

+## TO-DO

+* Lazy Loading
+* Preloading Images
+* Google Lighthouse Improvements

 ## Cleaning up Code

-Now that i know more than a few months ago when i created it, i will go through the code to fix bugs and Unit Testing.
+Now that i know more than a few months ago when i created it, i will go through the code to fix bugs.

 ## Resources Used